 palm rejection; eraser; blends; best with Paper app; wood or metal; rechargeable; magnet snaps to Apple Smartpad case; Bluetooth; surface pressure (change marks according to how you hold the tip).
 For writing, try Noteshelf app

 Although Steve Jobs famously said, “If there’s a stylus, they blew it,” plenty of people choose to use them with their iPads.
 In 2011, Apple filed for a patent for an active stylus.
 UPDATE: We now of course have the Apple Pencil and iPad Pro.
 The Apple Pencil is made only for the iPad Pro.
 Lots of people are still using regular iPads, and the styluses below will work on any iPad.

-If you can use a stylus on the iPad, you can use it on other capacitive touchscreens too, such as the iPhone, nearly any smartphone, computer touchscreens, Android tablets, and Kindle Fire.
+If you can draw and write using a stylus on the iPad, you can use it on other capacitive touchscreens too, such as the iPhone, nearly any smartphone, computer touchscreens, Android tablets, and Kindle Fire.
 The best Android styluses for drawing are pretty much the same list, but those that works with apps are OS-specific.

 What to look for in a stylus: